Sgoldstino signal at FASER: prospects in searches for supersymmetry: Light sgoldstino flux at FASER

-Another promising source of sgolstino at FASER is inelastic photon nuclei scattering, the Primakoff process.
-It is role for axion-like particle production in FASER has been thoroughly described in \cite{2018ALPFASER}.
+Another promising source of { sgoldstino} at FASER is inelastic photon nuclei scattering, the Primakoff process. { Its} role for axion-like particle production in FASER has been thoroughly described in \cite{2018ALPFASER}.
 Using the same method and replacing the coupling constants we get the formula for differential cross section.

 with $t = -(p_P - p_{\gamma})^2$ and

 where $a = 111 Z_{nuc}^{-1/3}/m_e$, $d = 0.164 A_{nuc}^{-2/3} \, \text{GeV}^2$, $Z_{nuc}=26$, $A_{nuc}=56$.

 Note that the formulas above are directly applicable to both scalar and pseudoscalar sgoldstino production.